Mr-SxR/SxR_DUMP/README.md

 Often, when we start cloning a file, we stop the cloning process after a short time.
 As a result, our dump file gets corrupted because the first few IDs have already been cloned.
 However, with this function, you can remove the first cloned IDs from the dump file.

 **● Separate Ids**
+After making a mix file, you can use this function to separate specific serial IDs.

 **● Separate Specific Names**